-Student online safety is a priority.
-All devices access the Internet through the district's web filter, blocking inappropriate content.
-Even when students access the Internet on their devices away from school, all web use runs through the district's filter.
-Additionally, only teacher-recommended, district-approved apps, websites and programs are accessible on students' devices.
+Student online safety will be a priority in every stage of implementation.
+All devices must access the Internet through the district's web filter, blocking inappropriate content.
+Even when students access the Internet on their devices away from school, all web use will run through the district's filter.
+Additionally, only teacher-recommended, district-approved apps or programs will be installed on students' devices.